Hour 1: Michelle's Horrible Advice (feat. Michelle Beadle)

 It's just an honor of you being San Antonio at your core.

 I decided to dress up for you so that you would feel welcome here.
+And

-Wow.
-I never really, that's like uncanny what's going on right now.
+I never really, that's like uncanny what's going on right here.
+I'm having trouble with the mutton chops.

 They keep falling off because they've got eyelash glue on them and they get stuck to the headsets and stuff.
 Yeah, but I'm going for the gemstones here.

-Jesse Johnston.
+Jesse Justin.
 Obviously.

-Are you a gemstones person?
+are you a gemstones person?
 I'm a huge, huge fan.
 Love Judy.

-Was just out in South Carolina, which I guess is where McBride has homes or a home and never saw him, but that would have been a, that would have been a good celebrity spotting for me, one that I actually would have enjoyed.
+Was just out in South Carolina, which I guess is where McBride has homes or a home and never saw him, but

-It's more about like, you know, if Chandler went to prison, would he be the guy who gets it or the guy who gives it?
+It's more about, like, you know, if Chandler went to prison, would he be the guy who gets it or the guy who gives it?

+What's the thing that's the show?
 Yeah, we have good, good 7 a.m. talk.

+He's pretty for prison.
 Yeah, he's going to be popular.

 But Lou, we've asked Lou because I'm obsessed with it.
-I mean, he did something before the word thrupple was just being thrown around, Lou was crushing that lifestyle and is so nonchalant.
+I mean, he did something before the word thrupple was just being thrown around.

-Like, you know, like Lou's the coolest person I've ever been around
+Lou was crushing that lifestyle and is so nonchalant.
+Like, you know, like Lou's the coolest person I've ever been around without trying.

 There's no lying.
 There are no secrets.

+Honestly, it's an honorable way to live.
 I would suggest he was probably more honest in his relationship than most people are in theirs.
-So kudos to Lou Will.

 They were getting what they needed, both emotionally, physically, like they're all just chill.
-It made it sound almost like, huh, I'm just not wired that way, but sounded interesting.

-What are you expecting from your Spurs and Wembanyama?
 They were quiet last year once he got hurt, and so the growth was a bit stunted on what that team would be.
 And now Pop is gone.

 You're expecting what from your Spurs because nobody's talking about them.
 Well, because it's playoffs or bust as far as I'm concerned, and it's happening.